What should I expect during my session?

 When will we get our photos?

-Your will receive an online gallery link with all your photos within 3 weeks (often less!).
+A. Your will receive an online gallery link with all your photos within 3 weeks (often less!).
 You will be able to download photos from the gallery and also share them, choose your favourites and order prints.

-What happens if my kids won't cooperate?
+What happens if my kids aren't Happy?

-It's perfectly natural for kids to feel big emotions in a new environment, but there are a few ways we can set them up for success.
+A. It's perfectly natural for kids to feel big emotions in a new environment, but there are a few ways we can set them up for success.
 Based on my own experiences, both photographing my own kiddos and others', I recommend:

 - Leaving toys (comforters are okay), iPads and phones, bribes and treats at home or in the car